keremkoseoglu/databus/readme.md

 If a client doesn't have any users defined, this means that the authentication is not active.
 The web interface will allow any login for that client.

+You may define two user roles, which will affect their capabilities in the web interface.
+- "operator": The standard user, able to browse through files, but unable to configure anything.
+- "administrator": The power user, able to configure as well.

 ### Dispatcher
 This is the main engine of Databus.
 When you start up the dispatcher, the program is running.
 It is responsible of scheduling & invoking drivers.